martin41goudxpw/notes/README.md

 # 2023-11-24
 - "Programming wisdom for today: Always comment your code.
 Not only does it help you remember what you did, but it also makes it easier for others to understand and maintain your code in the future.
 Additionally, strive for simplicity and readability in your code.
 It's better to have clean, easy-to-understand code than to try to show off with complex, convoluted solutions.
 And finally, always test your code thoroughly before deploying it.
 Bugs can be costly and time-consuming to fix, so catching them early is essential."

+# 2023-11-25
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's important to remember that code is read more often than it's written, so taking the time to make it easy to understand will pay off in the long run.
+Additionally, using meaningful variable names, commenting your code, and breaking down complex problems into smaller, more manageable pieces can make a big difference in the readability and maintainability of your code."